roman-milk/roman-milk.github.io/a-wife-awoken.md

  And if there's some of you with ideas what me and Sam should get up to next, drop me a line!

  Oh and I LOVE to hear from wives, girlfriends, or even single women who are turned on by my words and fanasies – send me some feedback and I promise to reply.
-Report_Story #1